furqanRupom/workspace.dev.app/README.md

 # Workspace.dev.app

-Welcome to **Workspace.dev.app**, a collaborative platform for our team to explore and contribute articles about modern MERN (MongoDB, Express.js, React, Node.js) technologies.
+Welcome to **Workspace.dev.app**, a collaborative platform for our team to explore and contribute articles about modern MERN (MongoDB, Next.js, React) technologies.
 This platform is designed to be a knowledge hub where team members can share insights, best practices, and updates on the latest trends in the MERN stack.

 ## Features